Last updated on March 9, 2023 by Wandering our World

 As for what to drink, Jamaica’s very-own Red Stripe lager is popular on the island (and around the world).
 Rum cocktails are also made up and down the island with a variety of fresh fruit.

-Barbados vs Jamaica: Which should you choose?
+Barbados vs Jamaica: Which Is The Better Choice?

 Both Barbados and Jamaica are great places to visit for a beach-orientated vacation, with each island home to beautiful white sandy stretches of coastline, and some stunning snorkeling spots.